ozkary/machine-learning-engineering/projects/drug-drug-interaction/README.md

 Based on the dataset, we have a mix of categorical and numerical features.
 We consider the following for processing:

 1. **Target Variable:**
-   - The target variable is categorical and has 86 possible types.
+   - The target variable is categorical and has 86 possible types (multi-class).
    - Each type likely represents a specific category or class related to drug interactions.

 2. **Features:**